fujitake/vantiq-related/vantiq-introduction/apps-development/boxsorter/short/instruction_en.md

 To check the data, perform the following steps:

 1. Click the `Event Stream` task.
-   In the bottom-right of the screen, click `Show Task Events`.
+   In the bottom-right of the screen, click `View Task Events`.

    ![receive_test_data_01.png](./imgs/receive_test_data_01.png)